 What Is CBD And Why Is It So Popular?

-Before discussing the top five celebrities who use and endorse CBD products, it’s worth taking a moment to clarify what this article is talking about.
+Before discussing the top celebrities who use and endorse CBD products, it’s worth taking a moment to clarify what this article is talking about.
 First off, CBD is not marijuana.
 It’s a non-psychoactive, all-natural wellness product derived from cannabis plants that contains little to no THC.

 Although most people use CBD oil for wellness support, there are all kinds of new CBD products worth trying.
-Some celebrities stick to the traditional oils and tinctures, while others use, create, or endorse skincare products, edibles, and even CBD pet treats.
+Some celebrities stick to the traditional CBD oil and tinctures, while others use, create, or endorse skincare products, edibles, and even CBD pet treats.
 Since all of these products are made from natural herbal extracts, they’re generally considered very safe and can form the backbone of anyone’s daily wellness routine.

-Now that readers know what CBD is, and what it’s not, let’s take a look at the top celebrities who use CBD themselves and go out of their way to raise awareness of its many benefits.
+Now that readers know what CBD is, and what it’s not, let’s take a look at the many celebrities who use CBD themselves and go out of their way to raise awareness of its many benefits.

 Beyoncé may be a late-comer to the CBD game compared to some since she just discovered her love of this hemp-based product on her last tour.
-That said, she’s also one of the best-known celebrities to endorse CBD, and as she is wont to do, the R&B queen has jumped into her new passion head-on.
+That said, she’s also one of the best-known celebrities to endorse CBD Oil, and as she is wont to do, the R&B queen has jumped into her new passion head-on.

 3. Michael J. Fox

 Michael J. Fox does more than just act as an advocate for CBD use.
 Since he was diagnosed with Parkinson’s disease in 1991, he has been looking for ways to help others struggling with the condition to find relief.
 In 2000, he established the Michael J. Fox Foundation for Parkinson’s Research, which is now funding multiple cannabis-related studies to provide scientific evidence of its effectiveness at alleviating symptoms (5).
 These cbd related studies have helped the large influx of curiosity into how cbd helped people like Fox with things like pain management and nerve pain.